23 February 2022 (updated: 24 July 2024)

 Introduction

 Ten years ago, the thought of streaming anything online sent shivers down the spine.
 From low-quality media feeds to agonizingly slow bandwidths and eye-watering data bills, streaming has come a long way since its humble beginnings.
-From Netflix to YouTube, Twitch to Prime, streaming today has reached an even footing with television and continues to grow.
-Since the scientist-only band Severe Tire Damage performed on the first live video and audio internet stream in 1993, streaming’s popularity has exploded.
+From Netflix to YouTube, Twitch to Amazon Prime Video, and Apple TV, streaming today has reached an even footing with television and continues to grow.
+Since the scientist-only band Severe Tire Damage performed the first live video and audio internet stream in 1993, streaming’s popularity has exploded.

 But what is streaming?
 How does streaming work?
 What is a data stream?
 And how much data does streaming use?
 The answers to these questions are useful in informing us just how valuable streaming is and what the future holds for this online technology, slated to top nearly a trillion dollars in value by 2028.